 - Earned a minimum cumulative GPA of 3.0.

 - Earned a minimum GPA of 3.0 in the AMCAS BCPM (Biology, Chemistry, Physics and Mathematics coursework).

 - Completed the following pre-requisite courses with a grade of B or better:

 - One semester of biochemistry (upper level course)

 - These courses must be completed at a regionally accredited college or university located in the United States.

 - These courses must be completed within 5 years of the application deadline.

 The Council on Selection may allow a student to complete one of the required courses in the fall semester before matriculating into the program in January.
 Any offers of admission will be contingent upon the successful completion of the required course.
 Once enrolled in the course, a student must submit a transcript to the Council on Selection showing this course in progress.
 A final transcript with the final grade in this course must also be submitted upon completion of the course.

 - The Medical College Admission Test is required.

-- For MCAT exams taken in 2014 or earlier, a minimum score of 24 is required.
-For MCAT exams taken in 2015 and beyond, a minimum score of 500 is required.
+- For the old MCAT exam, a minimum score of 24 is required.
+For the new MCAT exams (taken in 2015 and beyond), a minimum score of 500 is required.